clj-pdf/clj-pdf/README.md

 #### Chapter

-A chapter has the following form, it starts with the keyword :chapter followed by the number of the chapter, and optionally by a title.
-The title can be either a string or a paragraph:
+A chapter consists of the keyword :chapter and  title which can be either a string or a paragraph:

-    [:chapter 1]

-    [:chapter 2 "Second Chapter"]
+    [:chapter "First Chapter"]

-    [:chapter 3 [:paragraph "Third Chapter]]
+    [:chapter [:paragraph "Second Chapter]]

 #### List